dallasrlones/device_readings_api/README.md

 -   **Error Handling Enhancements**:

     Create custom error classes and rescue handlers to manage exceptions more gracefully.
+This can also add to logs automatically.

 ----------